 I agree with you Jerry, the dog is the star of the show and there is definitely a comedic element to this image.
 This was shot at 14mm with the dogs nose about an inch from the lens.
 The lens is incapable of focussing this close, but it still seems to work, despite not being sharp.
 I also learnt that if you ask to take a picture of somebodies dog they almost always say yes!

 “I do like this.
 For me the confusion and the chaos of the window is what works.
 Those in the shop interwoven with the street crowd outside provides an image that needs to be digested.
 Street pics are too often about impact and laughs.
 Works well in mono.
 I would crop in or preferably have moved closer in as the exterior is not really necessary for context.
 There are lots of smaller elements that also work within the image.”

 Jerry critiqued this image exactly as I submitted it to him in monochrome.
 I have since cropped it in MUCH tighter (he was right) and changed it back to colour.
-You would now never know that this is a window reflection without an accompanying explanation.
-In hindsight colour works best for this image as it better draws out and highlights the multiple and strange layers within the image.
+Now you wouldn’t immediately know this is a window reflection without an accompanying explanation.
+In hindsight colour works best for this image.
+Colour better highlights the multiple and strange layers within the image.
 As an abstraction I think it works much better now.

 5. Street Busker

 “To be honest, doesn’t do too much for me.
 The ‘Pay In’ typography is relevant but a little distracting without seeing his collection pot on the ground.
 There is nothing that says anything about him really as a street portrait, the POV emphasises his stature but you feel you want to see his face.”